The dudes themselves. Opeth logo visible in the background.

 - The Stoic: Martin Mendez, and the fans love him for it.

-- Surprisingly Gentle Song: "To Bid You Farewell", "Credence", "Epilogue", "Benighted", "Face of Melinda", "Harvest", "For Absent Friends", several others, plus the entirety of Damnation and Heritage, both of which qualify as Surprisingly Gentle Albums.
+- Surprisingly Gentle Song: "To Bid You Farewell", "Credence", "Epilogue", "Benighted", "Face of Melinda", "Harvest", "For Absent Friends", several others, plus the entirety of Damnation, Heritage, and Pale Communion, all of which qualify as Surprisingly Gentle Albums.

 - Together in Death: "White Cluster", the ending track for Still Life.

-- X Meets Y: Dream Theater meets Obituary.
+- X Meets Y: Dream Theater meets Deicide (minus satanic lyrics).